MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/list-onedrive-urls.md

 > Unless OneDrive accounts are [pre-provisioned](pre-provision-accounts.md), the URL isn't created until a user accesses their OneDrive for the first time.
 Also, the OneDrive URL will automatically change if the user's [UPN changes](upn-changes.md).
 For example, if the user changes their name or the domain name changes for a rebranding or business restructuring.

-## View the list of OneDrive users and URLs in your organization
+## Use the OneDrive usage report to view the list of OneDrive users and URLs

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Microsoft 365 admin permissions in your organization.)